threadi/easy-language/readme.txt

 * Support for any post-type (e.g. product description in WooCommerce)
 * Support for any taxonomies (e.g. product attributes)
 * Usage of custom SUMM AI API Key
+* Use other source languages, e.g. english or francais
+* Simplification of single texts
+* Show where any simplified text is used in your website

 ---